Updated: Sep 9

 This rich path of "purposeful alignment" allowed for the emergence of some of the biggest and boldest bright spots that will forever serve as important anchors in my leadership as I move forward to support organizations, networks, and movements that are committed to addressing complex social change.

-These important nuggets include understanding the importance of TRIBE and being present with family and friends that have had an unwavering love and commitment to me.
+These important nuggets include understanding the importance of the collective and being present with family and friends that have had an unwavering love and commitment to me.
 Honoring those that have served as an unapologetic force in ensuring that I was whole, healed, and positioned right where I needed to be in each moment along the way.
 I don't have enough fingers to count the number of people that showed up for me, covered me, created space in new places for me, and who vouched and protected my reputational capital as I moved along this journey.
-As I reflect on the "power” and "unrelenting force" of my TRIBE, I can only humbly thank you and scream from the mountain tops how sacred, appreciated, and valued you are to me.
+As I reflect on the "power” and "unrelenting force" of my community, I can only humbly thank you and scream from the mountain tops how sacred, appreciated, and valued you are to me.

 As well as the importance of creating and protecting space to mind those tender spots that we all must constantly mind in order to show up as our best selves towards thinking bolder and dreaming bigger about what is possible.
 In this space of asking the question what if, I was allowed to explore and adopt new practices of intentional self-care that included dropping down into rest and respite without apology.
 As well as embracing new routines that value slowing down and centering of self and health toward having greater impact and clarity.
 I am forever grateful for everyone’s grace, patience, tough love, and holding space for me as I clumsily explored, tested, and leaned into much of this work.